lmorg/mxtty/README.md

 ### Plus more

-`mxtty` has only been in development for a year and features a custom built, hardware accelerated, rendering engine to facilitate this hybrid of of text and media.
+`mxtty` has only been in development for a few months and features a purpose built, hardware accelerated, rendering engine to facilitate this hybrid of text and media.
 So expect many more feature to come!

 ## How It Works